Profile - David Cronenberg

 Videodrome (1983)

-For me this is where Cronenberg really came into his own.
+This is where David Cronenberg really came into his own.
 It's an original story that really could only be told by David Cronenberg.
-James Woods stars as a sleazy TV executive who discovers some strange unnamed S&M style porn being broadcast and sets about tracking down where it's coming from.
+James Woods stars as a sleazy television executive who discovers some strange unnamed S&M style porn being broadcast and sets about tracking down where it's coming from.
 The rest of the film is his hallucinogenic journey which involves kinky sex, body metamorphoses, a big jelly telly that swallows him up - you get the idea.
-This film is unique in it's twistedness; Woods inserts videotapes among other things into his stomach and the film gives a whole new meaning to the word 'handgun'.
+This film is unique in its twistedness; Woods inserts videotapes among other things into his stomach and the film gives a whole new meaning to the word 'handgun'.
+While on the surface this could be seen as merely schlock horror, the performance of Woods and the underlying commentary on the power of the media elevates this several levels above your average shocker, as does Cronenberg's continued exploration of body horror and augmentation.

 The Fly (1986)